leomccormack/sparta-site/content/docs/plugins/ultrasonicsuperhearing.md

 ## About the authors

-* **Leo McCormack**: a doctoral candidate at Aalto University.
+* **Leo McCormack**: former postdoctoral researcher at Aalto University.
-* **Ville Pulkki**: Professor at Aalto University, known for VBAP, SIRR, DirAC and eccentric behaviour.
+* **Ville Pulkki**: professor at Aalto University.
-* **Raimundo Gonzalez**: a doctoral candidate at Aalto University.
+* **Raimundo Gonzalez**: former postdoctoral researcher at Aalto University.
-* **Ossi Miikkulainen**: a MSc. student at Aalto University.
+* **Ossi Miikkulainen**: former MSc. student at Aalto University.

 ## License

 This application may be used for academic, personal, and/or commercial use.
-The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are fulfilled.
+The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are honoured.
 This requires that the original code and/or any derived works must also be open-sourced and made available under the same GPLv3 license, if it is to be used for commercial purposes.

 ## References